daniel-vera-g/imp-language/README.md

 > Simple imperative language

-Implementation of simple compiler with the following functionalities:

-1. Type checker
-2. Evaluator
-3. Interpreter

 - Based on: https://sulzmann.github.io/ModelBasedSW/imp.html
 - See lecture notes

+## About

+Implementation of simple compiler with the following functionalities:

+1. Type checker: Checks the types of the given Programm, Statement,...
+(F.ex 1 -> int)
+2. Evaluator: Evaluates the given Expression (F. ex 0 + 1 -> 1)
+3. Parser: Parses a given Program, Statement, Expression,... to a proper AST that can be evaluated

 _Syntax definition:_